 From time to time, anyone working as a manager needs to decide whether they really are a leader.
-I’ve recently begun an association with a long-time executive coach, Daniel Mueller.
+Several years ago, I began an association with a long-time executive coach, Daniel Mueller.
 He’s a pioneer in the field of executive coaching having served senior executives across most of the Fortune 500 companies.
 Daniel has graciously shared some of his information with me.
 Here is a discussion about leadership.

 A leader, by definition, is a change agent.
 Leaders have the ability to look beyond the status quo, determine the change needed, and introduce it in such a way that the organization successfully grows to the next level of effectiveness.

 “Leadership . . . is the ability to step outside the culture to start evolutionary change processes that are more adaptive” (Schein, 1992).

 Effective leaders are competent in gaining and maintaining followers.
 They communicate at an expert level, inspiring others to go in a certain direction while setting clear expectations of high-level roles and responsibilities.
 Leaders ensure that all employees understand the mission, vision, values, strategy, and overall direction of the company, along with their own area of responsibility.